-But if not, don’t panic – in the run-up to the spooky season, pumpkins can be bought very cheaply from markets and grocery stores.
+However, if not, don’t panic – in the run-up to the spooky season, you can get pumpkins very cheaply from markets and grocery stores.

-Even the smallest pumpkin or gourd can be carved to add a ghoulish twist to your Halloween decorations.
+You can carve even the tiniest pumpkin or gourd to add a ghoulish twist to your Halloween decorations.
 If you’re planning a spooky spectacular this fall, why not go to town and fill your yard or driveway with carved cucurbit creations?!

-Let’s take a look at some of the best scary pumpkin face carving ideas, along with some top tips to help you get the best results when carving your pumpkins.
+Let’s look at some of the best scary pumpkin face carving ideas and go over some tips to help you get the best results when carving your pumpkins along the way.

 Oh, and don’t forget to save some of your pumpkin seeds for next year’s crop too!